Guangming Daily: History

 Since November 1982, it was run by the Chinese Communist Party.
-In 1984, it was officially recognized as an institution directly under the Chinese Communist Party and supervised by the propaganda department of the Chinese Communist Party.
+In 1984, it was officially recognized as an institution directly under the Chinese Communist Party and supervised by the Central Propaganda Department of the Chinese Communist Party.

+In 1998, Guangming Daily launched its official website, which was one of the earliest news websites in China.

 Two Guangming Daily journalists, Xu Xinghu (许杏虎) and his wife Zhu Ying (朱颖), were killed on the night of 7 May 1999 in the United States bombing of the Chinese embassy in Belgrade during the NATO bombing of Yugoslavia.

+In March 2018, Guangming Daily won the Third National Top 100 Newspapers in China.

-The Guangming Daily has been documented to have been used as cover by Ministry of State Security officers posing as journalists overseas.
+The Guangming Daily has been documented to have been used as cover by Ministry of State Security (MSS) officers posing as journalists overseas.

-Circulation
+Circulation and content

 Guangming Daily's circulation reached 1.5 million in 1987, but as independent publications flourished during the Reform and Opening era, it dropped to 800,000 in 1993.
 To survive in the market, it reduced political coverage and propaganda, and increased its coverage on culture and science.

-Guangming Online

-In 1998, Guangming Daily launched its official website Guangming Online (GMW.cn), which was one of the earliest news websites in China.

-The Beijing News
+Guangming Daily is considered to be a less political newspaper, and today focuses mostly on cultural, educational and scientific content.

+Organization

+Guangming Daily is published by Guangming Daily Press, a deputy-ministerial-level institution.

 In 2003, Guangming Daily partnered with the Nanfang Media Group (publisher of the highly successful Southern Weekly) to jointly publish The Beijing News, which quickly became one of Beijing's most influential newspapers.